wxMEdit/wxMEdit/README.txt

 Supported Platforms:
 -------------------
-A. Linux, FreeBSD/OpenBSD/NetBSD, macOS, OpenIndiana and other Unix-like OSes, Haiku OS (__WXGTK__):
+A. Linux, BSDes, macOS, OpenIndiana, other Unix-like OSes and Haiku OS (__WXGTK__):
    a.
 GNU C++ 3.x~9.x OR clang++ 2.8 or higher:
-      Required Tools and Libraries to compile:
+      Required Tools and Libraries for building:
       1. autoconf 2.63 or higher (optional)
       2. automake 1.11.1 or higher (optional)
       3. wxWidgets 2.8/3.0/3.2 with Unicode enabled